scottcohn97/hansen2015_RDD_replication/Code/hansen_rdd.md

 *Discuss what you learned from this exercise.
 What was the hypothesis you tested and what did you find?
 How confident are you in Hansen’s original conclusion?
 Why/why not?*

+I learned to read documentation for wrapper packages because they are not always what they seem!
+This has cemented for me the importance of understanding the back-end of the code that I am using.
+I tested whether whether the sanctions on a driving under the influence (DUI) affect recidivism.
+I am confident in Hansen’s results – although we do not have all of the data.
+Therefore, I looked at whether my estimates were of the same sign and similar magnitude.

 ``` r
 sessionInfo()